Princess Margaret, Countess of Snowdon: Early relationship

-From the spring of 1951 came several testimonies of a growing romantic attraction.
-A footman told how the King diverted the pair's picnic plans, adding that whatever the King and Queen knew about the developing relationship, few royal staff failed to notice as it was obvious to them.
-Townsend said that his love for her began in Balmoral in 1951, and recalled an incident there in August when the princess woke him from a nap after a picnic lunch while the King watched, to suggest the King knew.
+From spring 1951, several accounts described a growing romantic attraction.
+A footman told how the King diverted the pair's picnic plans, adding that whatever the King and Queen knew about the developing relationship, most royal staff noticed as it was obvious to them.
+Townsend said that his love for her began in Balmoral in 1951, and recalled an incident there in August when the princess woke him from a nap after a picnic lunch while the King watched, suggesting the King was aware.
 Townsend and his wife separated in 1951, which was noticed by the press by July.

 Margaret was grief-stricken by her father's death and was prescribed sedatives to help her sleep.
 Of her father she wrote, "He was such a wonderful person, the very heart and centre of our happy family."
 She was consoled by her deeply held Christian beliefs, sometimes attending church twice daily.
-She re-emerged attending events with her family in April and returned to public duties and the social scene when official mourning ended in June.
+She resumed attending events with her family in April and returned to royal engagements and social appearances when official mourning ended in June.
 American newspapers noted her increasing vitality and speculated that she must be in love.
-With the widowed Queen Mother, Margaret moved out of Buckingham Palace and into Clarence House in May 1953, while her older sister, now Queen, and her family moved out of Clarence House and into Buckingham Palace.
-After the king's death, Townsend was appointed Comptroller of Margaret's mother's restructured household.
+With the widowed Queen Mother, Margaret moved out of Buckingham Palace and into Clarence House in May 1953, while the new queen and her family moved out of Clarence House and into Buckingham Palace.
+After George VI's death, Townsend was appointed Comptroller of the Queen Mother's household.

-In June 1952, the estranged Townsends hosted Queen Elizabeth II, Prince Philip and Princess Margaret at a cocktail party at their home.
-A month later, Rosemary Townsend and her new partner John de László attended judging at the Royal Windsor Horse Show.
+In June 1952, the estranged Townsends hosted Margaret, along with her sister Elizabeth and brother-in-law Philip, at a cocktail party at their home.
+A month later, Rosemary Townsend and her new partner John de László attended the Royal Windsor Horse Show.
 It is thought the romance between Margaret and Townsend began around this time.
 The first reports that Townsend and Margaret wished to marry began in August 1952, but these remained uncommon.
-The Townsend divorce in November was mentioned little in Britain and in greater detail abroad.
-After the divorce was finalized in December 1952, however, rumours spread about him and Margaret; the divorce, and shared grief over the death of the king in February 1952, likely helped them come together within the privacy of Clarence House, where the princess had her own apartment.
+The Townsend divorce in November received little coverage in Britain and in greater detail abroad.
+After the divorce was finalized in December 1952, however, rumours spread about him and Margaret; the divorce, and shared grief over the King's death in February 1952, likely helped them come together within the privacy of Clarence House, where Margaret had her own apartment.